recfab/recfab/resume.md

 :::

 ::: { #summary }
-Software Generalist with **15+ years of experience**, specializing in distributed systems, and an eye towards both sides of the DevOps lifecycle.
+Software Developer with **15+ years of experience**, specializing in distributed systems, and an eye towards both sides of the DevOps lifecycle.
 :::

 ## Experience